Wei-N-Ning/networkFoo/layers/README.md

 - when the first host acknowledges the receipt of that info (ACK)
 - it can start transmitting data

+NOTE: if the server rejects, it also sends back a packet, but this time it carries the `R` flag (rejected)

 four way handshake (on teardown)

 L1148